zendesk/zendesk_api_client_rb/README.md

 # Zendesk API Client
 ## Configuration

-Configuration is done through a block returning an instance of {Zendesk::Client}.
+Configuration is done through a block returning an instance of Zendesk::Client.
-The block is mandatory and if not passed, a {Zendesk::ConfigurationException} will be thrown.
+The block is mandatory and if not passed, a Zendesk::ConfigurationException will be thrown.

 ```
 Zendesk.configure do |config|